Generalization of the Thistlethwaite--Tsvietkova Method: Background

 Univalence implies the resulting graph of tangencies (vertices are the circles, edges are tangencies) is isotopic to $Γ$ (or the image of $Γ$ under a diffeomorphism of $Σ$).
 In fact, in our use case, it is a local condition:

-\begin{lemma} Let $Ξ$ be a circle packing of a triangulation $Γ$ of $\CC$ or $S^2$, with a choice of interior filling.
-Then univalence is a local condition in the following sense: if the interior filling is locally order-preserving and locally univalent, then the interior filling is univalent. \end{lemma}
+\begin{lemma} Let $Ξ$ be a circle packing of a triangulation $Γ$ of $Σ = \CC$ or $S²$.
+Then univalence is a local condition in the following sense: if the circle packing is locally order-preserving and locally univalent, then it is univalent. \end{lemma}

-Note that there is no finiteness condition on $Γ$.
+Note that there is no finiteness condition on $Γ$, so this applies to a biperiodic graph covering a graph in $T²$.

-\begin{proof} First, observe that if a vertex of $Γ$ has degree 2, then since $Γ$ is a triangulation, the only possibility is that $Σ = S^2$, and $Γ$ consists of three vertices, all connected to each other, so there is nothing to prove.
+\begin{proof} First, observe that if a vertex of $Γ$ has degree 2, then since $Γ$ is a triangulation, the only possibility is that $Σ = S²$, and $Γ$ consists of three vertices, all connected to each other, so there is nothing to prove.
 Hence let us assume that the degree of every vertex of $Γ$ is at least 3.

-Let $Γ_D$ be the dual graph to $Γ$, which has a natural ``transverse to $Γ$'' embedding in $S^2$ (uniquely defined up to isotopy).
+Let $Γ_D$ be the dual graph to $Γ$, which has a natural ``transverse to $Γ$'' embedding in $Σ$ (uniquely defined up to isotopy).
 Let $R_v$ be the region of $Γ_D$ corresponding to vertex $v$ of $Γ$.
-We show that there is a map from $S^2$ to itself that sends $X_v$ and its interior into $R_v$ for each vertex $v$, which would immediately imply univalence.
+We show that there is a map from $S²$ to itself that sends $X_v$ and its interior into $R_v$ for each vertex $v$, which would immediately imply univalence.